FQ400/dev-coach-site/docs/adr/2020-04-15-01-Google-Fonts.md

 When the websites uses system fonts it might looks different on Mac, Linux and Windows.
 I think this is not a real downside, because the main purpose is sharing information instead of sharing design.

+Here is a page about "safe" fonts: https://web.mit.edu/jmorzins/www/fonts.html

 Without Google Fonts, the page loads faster.
 I don't need to mention Google Fonts in the data privacy policy.